friedbrice/friedbrice.github.io/_posts/2015-01-28-daniels-day.md

 google_search $*
 {% endhighlight %}

 Example: `web_search.sh -w "hello world"` will search Wikipedia with the search term "hello world".
 It's a little buggy: I'd like to be able to not wrap the search term in quotes, but that breaks it.
 However, `search_terms` returns strings pre-wrapped in quotes.
 Prefect!

 Now, I just have to loop over the lines of `search_terms`'s output.

 {% highlight bash %}
 while read x; do
   web_search.sh $x
 done < $(search_terms)
 {% endhighlight %}

-This will open 60 browser windows, each one with a different search phrase.
+This will open 60 browser windows, each one with a different search phrase.\
 That was fun!

 ## Blogging

 It's been a while since I've edited this blog, so I had to relearn some Jekyll basics.
-In particular, `jekyll build` and `jekyll serve` don't work the way I expected them to. `jekyll build` spits out a version error, in fact.
+In particular, `jekyll build` and `jekyll serve` don't work the way I expected them to.
+`jekyll build` spits out a version error, in fact.

 After some frustration and googling, I relearned that I needed to use [Bundler](http://bundler.io/) to instance my Ruby environment.
 This will keep the versions of Ruby and Jekyll I'm using to build my site synchronized with the versions that GitHub Pages is using to build my site.
 A few of the common commands are recorded below, mostly so I can come back here two months from now when I've forgotten everything again:

 1. Keep Bundler, Jekyll, and Ruby up to date.

-	<pre><code>bundle update</code></pre>
+{% highlight nosyntax %}
+bundle update
+{% endhighlight %}

 2. Build site.

+{% highlight nosyntax %}
-	<pre><code>bundle exec jekyll build</code></pre>
+bundle exec jekyll build
+{% endhighlight %}

 3. Run local development server.

+{% highlight nosyntax %}
-	<pre><code>bundle exec jekyll serve</code></pre>
+bundle exec jekyll serve
+{% endhighlight %}

 Okay, now that that's recorded for posterity, my next project involves some custom Jekyll plugins that GitHub Pages doesn't support.
 In order to use them, I'll need to turn off server-side Jekyll, build my site locally, and push the built site up to GitHub Pages.
 That's a project for another day (read: *another month*).